ikhvorost/PromiseQ/README.md

 ### `Promise.race`

-It makes a promise that waits only for the first settled promise from the given list and gets its result (or error).
+It makes a promise that waits only for the first settled promise from the given list and gets its result or error.

 ``` swift
 Promise.race(